run-llama/rags/README.md

 ## Issues / Contributions

 Running into issues?
-Please file a Github issue or join our [Discord](https://discord.gg/dGcwcsnxhU).
+Please file a GitHub issue or join our [Discord](https://discord.gg/dGcwcsnxhU).